Nada-Zaki/Image-Processing-API/README.md

  * The src folder contains:
    - **index.ts:** the entry point of the app.
-   - **assets folder:** contains full folder that has the original images and thumbnail folder that has the resized images.
    - **routes folder:** contains the endpoint.
      - The endpoint used to resize an existing image: 'http://localhost:3000/api/images?filename=fjord&width=200&height=200'
    - **utilities folder:** contains readFile function and resize function.